Finite-time Convergent Gossiping: Application: Quantum Gossip Algorithms

-{Introdue a notion of time indexed by $k=0, 1, \dots$, and let $\rho(k)$ denote the density operator of the considered $n$-qubit network at time $k$.
-The quantum gossip algorithm introduced in~\cite{Mazzarella: 2013a,Mazzarella: 2013b} can then be written as}
+{Introduce a notion of time indexed by $k=0, 1, \dots$, and let $\rho(k)$ denote the density operator of the considered $n$-qubit network at time $k$.
+The quantum gossip algorithm introduced in~\cite{Mazzarella2013a,Mazzarella2013b} can then be written as}